Lorentz Transformation in Quantum Mechanics

 0.5 cm Abstract.

 The compatibility of special relativity and Quantum Mechanics has been questioned by several authors.
 The origin of this tension can be traced back mainly to the introduction of the measurement processes and the corresponding wave function reduction, which play a crucial role in Quantum Mechanics.
-We approach this problem within a recent proposal for a model of Quantum Mechanics, where the measurement is explicitly described as a specific stochastic process.
+We approach this problem with the help of a recent proposal for a model of Quantum Mechanics, where the measurement is explicitly described as a specific stochastic process.
 This implements ordinary Quantum Mechanics, where measurement and reduction are treated as phenomenological events of unknown origin without any physical justification.
-To state clearly the question, we first discuss and establish the effect of a Lorentz transformation on a generic wave function in space-time.
-This allows to formulate the relativistic version of the model.
+To state clearly the question in general, we first discuss and establish the effect of a Lorentz transformation on a generic wave function in space-time.
+Alongside the analysis we formulate the relativistic version of the model.
 We then consider few thought experiments in order to analyze to what extent Quantum Mechanics follows relativistic invariance and find the specific critical points where non invariance possibly occurs.
-The relevance of this analysis on the experimental observations is also discussed.
+The analysis can shade light to the interpretation of the existing experimental observations.